Brandon Lowe Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 21st-ranked team ERA across all MLB pitching staffs (4.53).
+- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 20th in MLB.

-- Tigers pitchers combine to give up 129 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.50).

-- Skubal (1-1) gets the starting nod for the Tigers in his sixth start of the season.
-He's put together a 4.57 ERA in 21 2/3 innings pitched, with 27 strikeouts.
+- Manning gets the start for the Tigers, his 10th of the season.
+He is 3-3 with a 4.34 ERA and 36 strikeouts through 47 2/3 innings pitched.

-- The lefty last pitched on Sunday against the Miami Marlins, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.
+- In his last appearance on Tuesday, the right-hander threw six innings against the Pittsburgh Pirates, allowing four earned runs while surrendering eight hits.

-- The 26-year-old has put up an ERA of 4.57, with 11.2 strikeouts per nine innings, in five games this season.
-Opponents are hitting .228 against him.
+- The 25-year-old has a 4.34 ERA and 6.8 strikeouts per nine innings in nine games this season, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.